 Goodwin University recognizes that everyone needs to balance the time and energy we commit to our jobs and other parts of our lives.
 The University believes that you can provide the best service to our students when you take care of yourselves.
 To give you time to enjoy your other interests, Goodwin University provides you with paid time off benefits.
 We encourage you to use your time off benefits, with advance planning to avoid disrupting or delaying the completion of work.
-Full-time faculty members are eligible for annual scheduled time off, sick, holiday, bereavement, and personal time.
+Full-time staff members are eligible for PTO, sick, bereavement, and holidays.